Updated October, 2019

-One of the key challenges that we hear when we talk to PRODUCT Managers is that they are often expected to perform the role of PROJECT Manager for some or all of the delivery of their product to the marketplace.
+One of the key examples of this is when Product Managers is that they are expected to perform the role of project manager for some or all of the delivery of their product to the marketplace.
 OR, a project manager is expected to pick up Product Management activities.
 Hey, they’re both PM’s, right?

 The first challenge in differentiating the role of Project Manager or a Product Manager is that (as well as having the same initials) they sound a lot alike.
-While it is a trivial semantic issue it often leads to confusion about the 2 roles.
-It’s important to begin with the definition of the words Product and Project.
+While it might seem to be a trivial, semantic issue it often leads to confusion about the two roles.
+It’s important to begin with the definition of the words Product and project.

 - PROJECT: A project is a temporary endeavour undertaken to create a unique product, service, or result .